Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 # shuffle data
 data_for_model = shuffle(data_for_model, random_state = 42)
 ```
 <br>
 ### Data Preprocessing <a name="linreg-preprocessing"></a>

-For Linear Regression we have certain data preprocessing steps that need to be addressed, including:
+For Linear Regression, I had certain data preprocessing steps that needed to be addressed, including:

 * Missing values in the data
 * The effect of outliers